Get a foot into the door with a Sim only package

 High Value mobile phones are harder to get accepted for than lower value handsets

 You may not realise this but the higher the value of the handset the harder it will be to get accepted for.
-This is because the mobile phone network are providing you with a handset which could cost nearly £1000 in advance.
+This is because the mobile phone network are providing you with a handset which can cost up to £1000!

-If you have a bad credit rating then they may not be willing to take such a risk, so by ordering a lower value handset or a sim only contract you will find the acceptance rate easier than order a top of the range mobile phone.
+If you have a bad credit rating then they may not be willing to take such a risk, So by ordering a lower value handset or a sim only contract you will find the acceptance rate easier than trying for a high value handset.

 Mobile phone debts